FSE-A-Team/package-detector/README.md

-# package-detector
+# Package Detection System

-We are building a system for detecting packages for the sight-impaired.
+## Overview: We are building a system for detecting packages for the sight-impaired.

+## Features:

+## Components